Understanding ABA Therapy

 Discrete Trial Training (DTT) is one of the earliest forms of ABA developed by Dr. O. Ivar Lovaas in the 1960s.
 This technique breaks down necessary skills into small, manageable steps.
 Each step is practiced repetitively, with immediate rewards given for correct completion.
 It is important to note that punishment is not used in any form of ABA.

-DTT sessions usually involve structured teaching with clear instructions.
-For example, the child may be prompted to name an object or follow a simple command.
-Consistent reinforcement helps to promote learning and retention of skills.
+DTT (Discrete Trial Training) sessions typically involve structured teaching with clear instructions.
+For instance, a child may be prompted to name an object or follow a simple command.
+Consistent reinforcement promotes learning and retention of skills.
 DTT can be quite intensive, with some programs offering up to 40 hours of training per week.

 Pivotal Response Treatment (PRT)